The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 Yes.
 With advantage.
 Because you’re just that awesome.

 If your party tends to take a fair amount of short rests, there is no reason to save this!
-If they tend to enjoy long marches through dungeons (and other #JustAdventurerThings) with no rests, you may want to save your use of this ability for when it really counts.
+If they tend to enjoy long marches through dungeons (and other #JustAdventurerThings) with no rests, you may want to save your use of this feature for when it really counts.

 Connections